KristofferC/KristofferC.github.io/content/post/vectorization_performance_study.md

 ```

 Often, creating a mesh grid like this is quite wasteful in terms of memory because we are here storing `pts` amount of data in `2*pts^2` amount of memory.
-Later, we then use these matrices to do operations in an "vectorized" fashion:
+Later, these matrices are used to do operations in an "vectorized" fashion:

 ```jl
 Xr = cos(aEll).*gridX - sin(aEll).*gridY